-In February 2019 the UK Government’s Disinformation & “Fake News” Inquiry delivered a robust set of recommendations to tackle disinformation, supporting several of the goals we’ve been advocating for political ad reform.
-The Chair of the Inquiry, Damian Collins MP, also put out a call to the ad industry for a political ad code in September last year that supported all our aims.
+In February 2019 the House of Commons DCMS Committee delivered a robust set of recommendations as part of its Disinformation & “Fake News” Inquiry.
+They also supported several of the goals we’ve been advocating for political ad reform.
+In addition the Chair of the Inquiry, Damian Collins MP, put out a call to the ad industry for a political ad code in September last year that supported all our aims.

 Exactly the same issues face digitally mature democracies across the globe, of course.
 While political ad reform is now being discussed in various countries, we wanted to share key principles we’ve developed in case like-minded organisations want to take up lobbying in countries outside the UK.

 This list isn’t by any means exhaustive.
 In putting our 4-point plan together we wanted to gain momentum for the campaign by targeting areas it was hard to argue against, and which would also have the biggest impact.
 You can view other suggestions for political ad reform in the UK’s Disinformation & Fake News Inquiry report here.

 Our intention isn’t ourselves to mount similar campaigns abroad to the one we are running in the UK.
 We are sharing our overall framework as a starting point that can and should develop over time, and may also need to be adapted to local regulation and issues.